Assistance for Edinburgh Residents affected by Fire

 - Counselling/therapy needed as a result of trauma resulting from the fire

-- Ineligible expenditure is the cost of any structural repairs or work which would usually be covered by a Buildings Insurance Policy.
+- Ineligible expenditure is the cost of any structural repairs or work which would should be covered by a Buildings Insurance Policy

 How do I apply to The Fire Fund?